Temperature

 - The upward trend in temperature continues after 2015.

-- Below I describe how you can get the most recent graph.
+- Below, I describe how to get the most recent graph.

 - Temperatures have increased by 0.67°C per century between 1880 and 2014.